chadha19/LeaseLink/replit.md

-# SwipeHousing - Replit Development Guide
+# LeaseLink - Replit Development Guide

 ## Overview

-SwipeHousing is a modern property discovery platform that combines a Tinder-like swiping interface for property browsing with a comprehensive landlord management system.
+LeaseLink is a modern property discovery platform that combines a Tinder-like swiping interface for property browsing with a comprehensive landlord management system.
 The application enables buyers/renters to swipe through property listings and connect with landlords through a matching system.

 ## System Architecture